Inventor Rewards and Recognition Program Best Practices

 - Do you have an annual recognition or reward for your most prolific or key inventor(s)?

-- Where are the locations for your company’s recognition events?
+- Where are the locations for your company’s recognition achievements?

 - How frequently does your company review the IRRP program?